psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 3. MainWindow, which has subscribed to these events, receives the event notification
 4. Event handlers in MainWindow update the UI elements using Dispatcher.Invoke for thread safety
 5. This decoupled approach allows the UI to be updated without direct dependencies on the controllers
+6. The MainWindow subscribes to events in its constructor and unsubscribes in its Closing handler
+7. Each event type has a dedicated handler method in MainWindow (e.g., OnServiceStatusChanged)
+8. UI elements are updated based on the event data, such as changing indicator colors for service status
+9. The event aggregator ensures that events are delivered to all subscribers regardless of where they were published
 6. Example flow for service status updates:
    - GsxController detects a change in jetway status
    - GsxController publishes a ServiceStatusChangedEvent